Kehlani: 2014–2017: SweetSexySavage

 On November 26, 2016, Kehlani revealed the title of their debut studio album SweetSexySavage, which was released on Atlantic Records on January 27, 2017.
-In December 2017, Kehlani was featured on American rapper Eminem's single "Nowhere Fast", from his ninth studio album Revival.
+In December 2017, Kehlani guest featured on American rapper Eminem's single "Nowhere Fast" from his ninth studio album Revival.
 Kehlani's third annual Tsunami Christmas tour concluded in Santa Ana, California on December 18, 2017.

-2018present: It Was Good Until It Wasn't and Blue Water Road
+20182023: It Was Good Until It Wasn't and Blue Water Road

-Kehlani served as an opening act on American singer Demi Lovato's Tell Me You Love Me World Tour in North America, which started on February 26, 2018 and concluded on April 2, 2018.
+Kehlani served as an opening act on American singer Demi Lovato's Tell Me You Love Me World Tour in North America, which started on February 26, 2018, and concluded on April 2.
 They then opened on American singer Halsey's Hopeless Fountain Kingdom World Tour on the Oceania leg during April 2018.
-In March 2018, Kehlani was featured on American singer Charlie Puth's single "Done for Me", from his second studio album, Voicenotes.
-In April 2018, they were featured on American rapper Cardi B's single "Ring", from Cardi B's debut studio album, Invasion of Privacy.
-The song entered at number 28 on the Billboard Hot 100, making Kehlani's first top 40 entry on the chart.
+In March 2018, Kehlani guest featured on American singer Charlie Puth's single "Done for Me" from his second studio album, Voicenotes.
+In April 2018, they guest-featured on American rapper Cardi B's single "Ring" from her debut studio album, Invasion of Privacy.
+The song peaked at number 28 on the Billboard Hot 100, becoming Kehlani's first song to enter the top 40 of the chart.

-On February 22, 2019, their third commercial mixtape While We Wait was released by Atlantic Records and debuted at number nine on the US Billboard 200.
-The mixtape had 34,000 album-equivalent units in its first week.
-It is supported by singles, "Nights Like This" featuring Ty Dolla Sign, "Nunya" featuring Dom Kennedy, and "Butterfly".
+On February 22, 2019, their third commercial mixtape While We Wait was released by Atlantic Records and debuted at number nine on the Billboard 200 and sold 34,000 album-equivalent units in its first week.
+It was supported by the singles "Nights Like This" featuring Ty Dolla Sign, "Nunya" featuring Dom Kennedy, and "Butterfly".

-On September 27, 2019, Kehlani and Russian-German DJ Zedd released a collaborative single titled "Good Thing."
-Kehlani and American singer Teyana Taylor's then released a single titled "Morning" on November 1, 2019.
+On September 27, 2019, Kehlani and Russian-German DJ Zedd released the collaborative single "Good Thing."
+Kehlani and American singer Teyana Taylor's then released the single "Morning" in November of that year.